Chris Cobb: Controversy

-Cobb came under fire from student activists and left-wing politicians for his handling of a series of protests by students and workers, and in an Early day motion in the House of Commons, George Galloway described Cobb as being "nakedly mendacious" for saying that the University supported peaceful protest.
+In December 2013 the University of London obtained a court order that banned sit-in protests by students in the area around Senate House in Holborn for six months.
+As Chief Operating Officer, Cobb came under fire from student activists and left-wing politicians for his handling of these protests, and in an early day motion in the House of Commons, George Galloway described Cobb as being "nakedly mendacious" for saying that the University supported peaceful protest.